Nominators

 Validators are assigned active slots based on the proportion of nominations they receive.
 Therefore, validators with more nominations and a higher token value backing them have a greater chance of being elected into the next active set.

-Ensuring Fair Representation
+What is Ensuring Fair Representation?

 Since rewards are distributed proportionally to a validator’s overall stake, nominators can earn higher rewards by nominating less-established validators with smaller stakes.
 This incentivizes nominators to seek out a diverse group of validators instead of repeatedly nominating the same ones.